tessmero/react-site/README.md

 ### Adding Routes

 Add a subfolder under `src/app` to define a new route.
-- Define the "server-side" logic in `page.tsx`
+- Define "server-side" logic in `page.tsx`
   - e.g. loading a list of demos
   - runs at build-time when we generate the static website
-- Define the client-side logic in `index.tsx` with `'use client'`
+- Define client-side logic in `index.tsx` with `'use client'`
     - e.g. sorting and filtering demos
     - runs on the user's web browser interactively
 - Add a corresponding `page.tsx` under `src/app/@navbar`